Skip to main content

 Type of documents: Correspondence, memos, reports, minutes

-Correspondents: Hudson Taylor Armerding, Joseph Armisano, John Corts, John Dettoni, Lois Ferm, Leighton Ford.
+Correspondents: Hudson Taylor Armerding (Wheaton College president), Joseph Armisano, John Corts, John Dettoni, Lois Ferm, Leighton Ford.
 Billy Graham, Philip Hammer, Donald Hoke, Timothy L. Smith, Ted W. Ward, Stephanie Wills

 Subjects: Origins and development of the Billy Graham Center, Wheaton College, the Billy Graham Evangelistic Association, Christian evangelism, preaching, North American Protestant Evangelicalism

-Correspondence from the planning committee is a substantial part of the collection, and includes the following persons: Joseph Armisano, architect folder 1-11); John Corts, BGEA staff member in charge of coordination of planning for the BGC (folder 1-12); John Dettoni, research analyst (folder 1-13); Lois Ferm, BGEA archivist and librarian (folder 1-14); Leighton Ford (folders 1-15, 16) files includes material on Christian designer Peter Wolf, who was interested in designing the BGC Museum; Billy Graham (folder 1-17); Philip Hammer, economic consultant (folder 1-18); Timothy L. Smith, pastor of Wollaston (Massachusetts) Church of the Nazarene and participant in Birmingham Consultation; (folder 1-19); Ted W. Ward, professor, Institute for International Studies, Michigan State University and participant in Birmingham Consultation (folder 1-20); Stephanie Wills, Mr. Graham's secretary (folder 1-21).
+Correspondence from the planning committee is a substantial part of the series, and includes the interaction with following persons: Joseph Armisano, architect Folder 1-11); John Corts, BGEA staff member in charge of coordination of planning for the BGC (Folder 1-12); John Dettoni, research analyst (Folder 1-13); Lois Ferm, BGEA archivist and librarian (Folder 1-14); Leighton Ford (Folders 1-15,16) files include material on Christian designer Peter Wolf, who was interested in designing the BGC Museum; Billy Graham (Folder 1-17); Philip Hammer, economic consultant (Folder 1-18); Timothy L. Smith, pastor of Wollaston (Massachusetts) Church of the Nazarene and participant in Birmingham Consultation; (Folder 1-19); Ted W. Ward, professor, Institute for International Studies, Michigan State University and participant in Birmingham Consultation (Folder 1-20); and Stephanie Wills, Mr. Graham's secretary (Folder 1-21).
 Folder 2-13 contains a volume entitled "Billy Graham Center Handbook," which was prepared by BGC director Don Hoke just prior to his leaving the BGC staff.
-In it, Hoke assembled a history of the BGC, and of the individual divisions (archives, library, and museum).
+In it, Hoke assembled a history of the Center, and of the individual divisions (archives, library, and museum).
 For each of these, Hoke described the present status of the work and his recommendations for the future.
 Also discussed were various outreach programs of the BGC, fund-raising, public relations, and budget.

-This collection includes material from the summer 1981; "Preaching for Commitment" workshop, which spanned two weeks, and offered to participants the opportunity to hear lectures on the subject and do research in BGC holdings in the area of preaching.
+The series includes material from the summer 1981 "Preaching for Commitment" workshop, which spanned two weeks, and offered to participants the opportunity to hear lectures on the subject and do research in BGC holdings in the area of preaching.
 Dr. David Maclagan, pastor of St. John's Church, Largs, Ayrshire, Scotland, was the main speaker at the workshop.
-Video tapes V12 through V24 are sessions of this workshop; see Location Records for details and other speakers' names.
+Video tapes V12 through V24 recorded the sessions of this workshop; see item records for details and other speakers' names.

 Arrangement: Alphabetical, Chronological